IBM-Bluemix-Docs/security-advisor/notifications.md

 {: #payload-gui}
 {: ui}

-You can obtain the payload by using the GUI.
+At this time, this action can be done through the API only.
+To see the steps, switch to the API instructions.
-{: shortdesc}
+{: note}

-1. Navigate to the **alerts channels** tab of the Security Advisor dashboard.
-2. Click **Download key**.

 ### Obtaining the public key with the API
 {: #payload-api}
 {: api}

-You can obtain the payload by using the API.
+You can obtain the public key by using the API.
-{: shortdesc}

 1. Obtain an IAM bearer token by using the following steps.
 For more information, see the [IAM documentation](/docs/account?topic=account-access-getstarted).